tonyhu-x/exp/grad/mcgill-ling.typ

 My merits as a scholar are not only shown by my outstanding grades, the numerous scholarships and awards I have received, and the research I have completed.
-They are also corroborated by some non-monetary honours, such as my final project for my intro to linguistics class being voted the best in class, and being chosen as the first-year calculus class speaker for incoming math students.
+They are also corroborated by some non-monetary honours, such as my final project for my LIN101 class being voted the best in class, and being chosen as the first-year calculus class speaker for incoming math students.
 I am convinced that my knowledge, skills, and character make me an exceptional candidate, and that the graduate program in linguistics at McGill will provide me with a solid